 Instructions

-- Preheat oven to 350°F. Using an electric mixer, cream the butter or applesauce together with brown sugar until smooth.
+- Preheat the oven to 350°F. Using an electric mixer, cream the butter or applesauce together with the brown sugar until smooth.
 Whisk in the eggs, vanilla extract, and honey.

-- Sift the flour, baking soda, and cinnamon into the wet ingredients, using a spatula to incorporate the dry ingredients as you go.
+- Sift the flour, baking soda, and cinnamon into the wet ingredients.
+Using a spatula, incorporate the dry ingredients in as you go.
 Finally, stir in the rolled oats and the raisins.

 - Using a spoon or cookie scoop, assemble similar-sized round portions of dough about 1-inch apart on a lined baking sheet.

 - Bake them for 10 to 15 minutes, or until cookies turn golden brown.
-Remove cookies from baking sheets and allow them to cool on wire rack.
+Remove the cookies from the baking sheet and allow them to cool on a wire rack.
 Enjoy!

 Made these cookies and they are great cause I'm trying to get fiber into my snacks.
 Although I didn't add cinnamon they were fragrant and just the right chewiness.
 Convenient to freeze and bake them when needed.